Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Monopole interaction and effective single-particle energies

+where $\tilde{n}_{\beta}$ is the occupation number of the orbit $\beta$ of the filling configuration \cite{Otsuka}.
+In the case of $\alpha=\beta$ and $\alpha$ is the occupied orbit in the filling configuration, $\tilde{n}_\beta$ is the occupation number minus one.

-In Fig. \ref{fig1}, we have shown the change in effective single-particle energy (ESPE) of proton orbitals with respect to neutron number in Cd-isotopes for $\Delta \text{NNLO}_{\text {GO}}$, and the G-matrix interactions.
-We can see that the variation in effective single particle energy of the proton orbitals is different from neutron-deficient to neutron-rich side.
+Figure \ref{fig1} shows the change in effective single-particle energy (ESPE) of proton and neutron orbitals with respect to neutron number in the Cd isotopes for the G-matrix interaction.
+The variation of the effective single-particle energies of proton orbitals depends on the proton-neutron effective interactions \cite{Smirnova}.
+We can see that the decrement rate in the ESPE of the proton $g_{9/2}$ orbital is larger for neutron-deficient Cd isotopes than the $p_{1/2}$ orbital.
+For the mid-shell isotopes, the rate of variation in ESPEs is changed for both orbitals, and the ESPEs of $\pi(p_{1/2})$ decrease faster than the $\pi(g_{9/2})$.
+In the case of neutron-rich isotopes, the variation is almost constant.

+The ESPEs of neutron orbitals vary in a different way than the ESPEs of proton orbitals.
+The ESPEs of neutron orbitals are not decreasing almost monotonically like proton orbitals with the increase of neutron number.
+It is notable that the ESPE of $\nu(d_{5/2})$ orbital lies lower than the other four neutron orbitals for the whole chain.
+It implies that the neutron particles will be occupied first in this orbital with more dominance.